Endava/cats/README.md

 so that each fuzzed path will replace `version` with `v1.0`.

 # Edge Spaces Strategy
-There isn't a general consensus on how you should handle situations when you send leading and trailing spaces or leading and trailing valid values within fields.
+There isn't a consensus on how you should handle situations when you send leading and trailing spaces or leading and trailing valid values within fields.
 One strategy for the service will be to trim these values and consider them valid, while some other services will just consider them to be invalid.
 You can control how CATS should expect such cases to be handled by the service using the `--edgeSpacesStrategy` argument.
 You can set this to `error` or `success` depending on how you expect the service to behave:
 - `error` means than the service will consider the values to be invalid, even if the value itself is valid, but has leading or trailing spaces.
 - `success` means that the service will trim the value and validate it afterwards.